Why should I choose my own solicitor for my personal injury claim?

 If you have suffered a personal injury, no matter how, when and where you were injured, the personal injury solicitors at MG Legal recommend that you use a qualified, specialist personal injury solicitor such as MG Legal, who are completely independent of any insurance company, and at liberty to give you advice that is completely independent, and suitable to your case.

-In some cases, personal injury solicitors may be affiliated with insurance companies, and may not have your best interests, or those of the outcome of your personal injury claim, at heart.
+In some cases, personal injury solicitors may be affiliated with insurance companies, and may not have your best interests, at heart.
 Some insurance companies may try to settle your claim quickly, and at a fraction of the amount you may be legally entitled to claim for.
 The difficulty is that insurers are very keen to control cases with their own choice of personal injury solicitors, or indeed, as they sometimes refer to them, panel lawyers, and use their buying power to keep panel lawyers costs under control.
 Often, a deal is struck whereby the panel lawyer earns less than they would usually expect in return for volume instructions which the insurer is ready to offer.

 Some of our clients that approach our personal injury solicitors have been refused the choice to seek their own choice of solicitor, by their insurance company, but, as we tell people time and time again, if you are injured, you can choose any personal injury solicitor you want.